How to Create Your Own Flower Bar

 Bouquet Bar Supplies

-One of the great things about creating your own DIY bars is that you can go as crazy as you want options-wise.
-I created this one for a Galentine’s Day brunch, so I kept it pretty simple.
-Here’s everything I used to create my budget-friendly DIY flower bar–
+One of the best parts of setting up a DIY flower bar is the flexibility.
+You can go all out or keep it simple.
+Since I designed this one for a Galentine’s Day brunch, I stuck to a more budget-friendly setup.
+Here’s everything I used to create my affordable DIY flower bar–

 • “Flower Bar” sign– I used my Cricut and the backside of an art print (what can I say?
 I’m cheap crafty) to create this flower bar sign!
-You can grab the design here
+You can grab the design here.
+If you’d prefer something more dramatic, I love this wooden sign I found on Etsy!
+It looks beautiful against a faux boxwood backdrop.

 • Garden roses– If you’re out to save money, order your flowers from Sam’s Club.
 A girlfriend tipped me off about Sam’s Club’s florals a few months back, and (assuming you’re wanting to buy in bulk) you will not find a better value anywhere else.
 I got this variety of pink garden roses for under $60!
 FYI- the price changes based on season/demand, so they may be more or less expensive at different points throughout the year.